 What is the primary function of your garage?

 How you intend to use your garage will determine the material features that are necessary in your garage door selection.
-Before you go garage-door shopping, take some time to think about what your intentions are for the space.
-Will you spend a lot of time in the garage, or will you use it primarily for storing your vehicles?
+So, before you go garage-door shopping, think about what your intentions are for the space.
+Will you spend a lot of time in the garage?
+Or, will you use it primarily for storing your vehicles?
 Will you work from your garage?
 If so, will you be working with potentially hazardous chemicals?

 Should Your Garage Door Be Insulated?

-During the extreme heat of Georgia summer weather, a bedroom above the garage may feel like a sauna.
-As hot air fills the garage, the heat rises to the upper floor of the home’s interior, greatly impacting the temperature inside.
+During the extreme heat of Georgia summers, a bedroom above the garage may feel like a sauna.
+As hot air fills the garage, the heat rises to the upper floor of the home’s interior.
+This greatly impacts the temperature inside.
 Meanwhile, the air conditioning unit kicks into high gear for a cost that your utility company will love.
-In winter months, non-insulated garage doors just can’t protect the family from the winter chill, and those who might live in the room above the garage are going to need an extra set of blankets at night.
+In winter months, non-insulated garage doors just can’t protect the family from the winter chill.
+Consequently, those who might live in the room above the garage are going to need an extra set of blankets at night.

-Energy efficiency is in, and sellers are reaping the rewards of making energy efficient investments.
+Most importantly, energy efficiency is in.
+And, sellers are reaping the rewards of making energy efficient investments.
 Spending more on the insulated feature during your garage door selection will cut costs on monthly electricity bills, which is a great bonus for potential home buyers.
-When a garage door is well insulated, the exterior air-flow into the house from the garage is limited and maintained.
+Furthermore, when a garage door is well insulated, the exterior air-flow into the house from the garage is limited and maintained.
 Though the garage is not a conditioned living space, an insulated door aids in keeping the temperature of the garage at a more comfortable degree.

 When choosing between insulated and non-insulated garage doors, consider the temperature extremes for your area and the impact of your annual energy usage.
-If you tend to use more energy in the summer and winter months, take a second look at the garage.
+Hence, if you tend to use more energy in the summer and winter months, take a second look at the garage.
 Finishing the walls and replacing the non-insulated garage door with an insulated upgrade could make the garage, upstairs, and your wallet more comfortable in the long-run.
 So, which installation service is best for you?
 It depends on your area!